buimaianh/cs50w-projects/email/dev-log.md

             }
         ]
     ```

 </details>
 </details>

 <details>
 <summary>b3.
-View details of email</summary>
+Display details of an email</summary>

 <details>
 <summary>Goal</summary>

-When a user clicks on an email, the user should be taken to a view where they see the content of that email.
+Display the content of an email.

 - `sender`
 - `recipients`